 Two more details that I love: the brass clock and the framed Mister Michelle print.
 The clock was my late father’s and I think of him every time I look at it.
-Mister Michelle is a black artist I found on Instagram during the beginning of the Coronavirus pandemic.
+Michelle Robinson is a black artist I found on Instagram during the beginning of the Coronavirus pandemic.
 The print is titled “Home” and after reading the meaning of the name from the artist I knew it was just perfect for Olivia’s nursery.
 It reminds me that raising a child takes a village and that home is where your heart, your community, is.

 Trent made the changing pad tray from leftover oak we had on-hand.
 I’ve linked several similar styles above.